hatfieldlibrary/marc_data_migration/README.md

 # Record Modification Tool

-Python modules created for migration of Pacific Northwest College of Art records to Alma (Orbis-Cascade Alliance SLIS).
+Python modules created for migration of Pacific Northwest College of Art (PNCA) records to Alma (Orbis-Cascade Alliance SLIS).

+The main features are:

+* Replacing fields with OCLC data based on OCLC number lookup and exact or fuzzy matching on the item title.
+* Modifying existing records with specific transformation rules.
+* Creating plugins that define the rules for transformations.

+I created a plugin module for our PNCA data and a sample starter plugin for adding a new record update policy.

 ```
 usage: processor.py [-h] [-p plugin] [-m] [-r] [-pm] [-db database name] [-di]